 2026 Winter Bird Challenge

-Welcome to the 2026 Winter Bird Challenge!
-This year, thirty-three participants are taking part across five categories: Unlimited (13), Beginner Unlimited (7), Backyard (3), Weekend (10), and Photography (2).
+This year, thirty-three participants participated in the Winter Bird Challenge across five categories: Unlimited (13), Beginner Unlimited (7), Backyard (2), Weekend (10), and Photography (2).
 A few ambitious birders even signed up for multiple categories, boosting their chances to win prizes and adding to the friendly competition.

-The challenge is coordinated by Will Miller and Louisa Evers, who are leading field trips and working behind the scenes to keep everything running smoothly throughout the competition.
+The challenge was coordinated by Will Miller and Louisa Evers, who expertly led field trips and worked behind the scenes to keep everything running smoothly throughout the competition.

 Will Miller and Louisa Evers